vonmillhausen/sf2000/README.md

 ### Thumb Stick
 The SF2000 uses a Switch-style thumb stick that does _not_ depress for L2/R2.
 It is compatible with Switch thumb stick third-party covers.

+### MicroSD Card
+The SF2000 uses a microSD card for storing everything, including the device's firmware.
+Most SF2000s ship with an included card, formatted for 16 GB of storage.
+Some of the included "16 GB" microSD cards are actually 32 GB cards, even though "16 GB" is printed on them - they are genuinely 32 GB cards, and the default 16 GB partition can be expanded to use the rest of the card if desired.

+The SF2000 is _very_ picky about the types of microSD cards it works with - many folks have had issues where well know, name-brand cards refuse to work in the device, while cheaper cards (like the stock card) work fine.
+The reasons for this have not yet been determined.
+If you've swapped over to using a non-stock microSD card, and your SF2000 isn't booting (and you've ruled out [the bootloader bug](#bootloader-bug)), then there's a good chance your SF2000 just won't work with the microSD card you're using.

 ### Battery
 The SF2000 takes a 18650 type rechargeable battery, which is easily user replaceable (it's behind a battery door with a screw), and comes with a 1,500mAh one which runs for about 4 hours.
 18650 batteries with and without "nubs" both fit fine.
 The console has built-in over-charge protection, but _does not have under-charge protection, so for safety do not leave the console turned on when the battery is low_.
 From when it displays a full-screen low battery indicator, it takes about 3.5 hours to charge the stock battery.
 The green charging light does _not_ turn off when fully charged.

 Also note that while you can technically charge the SF2000 while it is powered on, doing so using a charger that supports fast charging or power delivery has a high chance of blowing the charging module IC and killing the device (multiple community reports).
 For safest charging, use a charger that only supports a maximum output of 5v.

+The stock firmware's power monitoring system (which controls the battery level indicator on the main menu, along with when the device warns the user about a low battery condition) is poorly calibrated for the stock battery that comes with the device; as such, the SF2000 basically indicates it has a full battery at all times. `bnister` and `dteyn` from Discord worked together to identify the locations within the stock firmware that the calibration is stored, and determined more appropriate calibration values. `dteyn` wrote a Python script which will patch the `1.6`/`08.03` firmware to correct the battery calibration - you can [find that script here](https://github.com/Dteyn/SF2000_Battery_Level_Patcher), along with much more detail about the issue and the solution.

 ### Wireless Connectivity
 The SF2000 does not feature wifi or Bluetooth, but it _does_ have a 2.4Ghz antenna to support local wireless multiplayer using a compatible 2.4Ghz wireless controller for Player 2.
 The Y2 SFC wireless controller and the SF900 wireless controller have both been reported to work fine.